sddevelopment-be/penguin-pragmatic-patterns/src/1_Learning/README.md

 recognized throughout human history.
 Societies from Ancient Greece to medieval Japan placed a great value on education and invested heavily in knowledge sharing and skill development.

-In ancient Greece, education was highly valued, and young boys were taught a wide range of subjects.
+In Ancient Greece, education was highly valued, and young boys were taught a wide range of subjects.
 Their education was comprehensive, covering reading, writing, mathematics, music, and physical education, aiming to produce well-rounded individuals who could participate in civic life and contribute to society.
 The philosophers of Athens, such as Socrates and Plato, emphasized critical thinking and self-examination as vital aspects of education.